dgcamblor/UMIvar/Medium/A hitchhiker's guide to bioinformatics — tips.md

 I've come across 1000 errors in my pipelines, here's what i learnt... or something like that would write your average clickbaiter

-For the most experts, these tips might be trivial, but sharing my experience...